 Up until now, we were using strings to create a request body and also to read the content of the response.
-But we can optimize our application by improving performance and memory usage with streams.
+However, we can optimize our application by improving performance and memory usage with streams.
 So, in this article, we are going to learn how to use streams with HttpClient while sending requests and reading the content from responses.
 We are going to use streams with only GET and POST requests because the logic from the POST request can be applied to PUT, and PATCH.

 So, let’s start.